LuiseFreese/mermaid/docs/DEVELOPER_ARCHITECTURE.md

 ### Architecture Overview

 - **Frontend**: React 18 + TypeScript + Fluent UI v9 (built with Vite)
-  - **Modular Architecture**: All wizard steps fully modularized with clean separation of concerns
+  - **Modular Architecture**: All wizard steps are fully modularized with clean separation of concerns
   - **FileUploadStep**: Modular components, hooks, types, and utilities for ERD processing
   - **SolutionSetupStep**: Modular configuration forms with reusable components and business logic
   - **DeploymentStep**: Modular deployment interface with summary, progress, and results components